ejgroene/asp-selftest/README.md

 # asp-selftest

+June 25, 2025:

+NB: I am replacing the main branch with the simple plugins branch.
+The main branch is broken temporarily.

 **In-source** test runner for _Answer Set Programming_ (`ASP`) with [Clingo](https://potassco.org).

 It allows one to write **constraints** in ASP that will automatically be checked on loading.
 Consider `logic.lp` which contains: